-- "Third Party Subprocessors" has the meaning given in Section 11.1 (Consent to Subprocessor Engagement). - 2.2 The terms "controller", "data subject", "personal data", "processing", "processor" and "supervisory authority" as used in these Data Processing Terms have the meanings given in the GDPR. - 2.3 Any phrase introduced by the terms "including", "include" or any similar expression will be construed as illustrative and will not limit the sense of the words preceding those terms.
+- 2.2 The terms "controller", "data subject", "personal data", "processing" and "processor" as used in these Data Processing Terms have the meanings given in the GDPR. - 2.3 Any phrase introduced by the terms "including", "include" or any similar expression will be construed as illustrative and will not limit the sense of the words preceding those terms.
 Any examples in these Data Processing Terms are illustrative and not the sole examples of a particular concept. - 2.4 Any reference to a legal framework, statute or other legislative enactment is a reference to it as amended or re-enacted from time to time.